24 Good Reasons for Leaving a Job + How to Explain Them

 Bad management

-Poor management can rear its ugly head in many ways, such as lack of clear communication, inadequate support, and unrealistic expectations.
+Poor management can appear in specific ways, such as lack of clear communication, inadequate support, and unrealistic expectations.
 You might also feel stuck in your role and not be given any constructive feedback.

 Tempting as it may be, do not complain about bad management during job interviews—it can only hurt your prospects.